kyletaylored/startupdenton/_posts/2016-02-29-drawattention.markdown

 logo: drawattention.png
 image: drawattention.jpg
 ---
-DrawAttention started when in November of 2014, Kyle made a whiteboard sticker for his laptop and posted a picture of it on Facebook.
-It exploded with likes, comments, and requests to buy one.
-That's it, that's all it took.
-He spent $13 on a domain name, whipped up a logo, and in 10 hours - built a site with e-commerce, analytics, social media, and email marketing.
+DrawAttention is a lean startup that makes whiteboards and blackboards for laptops.
+The company has no storefront, no home office, and no investment capital, yet it sells its products internationally.
+It took 10 hours to build an e-commerce site complete with analytics, social media, and email marketing.
+Their investment capital was $13 for a domain name.

+Co-founders Eric Swayne and Kyle Taylor want you to know that it is ridiculously easy to start a company, and enjoy contributing their time and experience back to the Denton community they call home.